-I Scream, You Scream, We All Scream For ...
-Lab-Grown Animal Proteins!
+Dairy Ice Cream, No Cow Needed: These Egg And Milk Proteins Are Made Without Animals

 Some critics — like Dana Perls, senior food campaigner for the environmental group Friends of the Earth — are concerned that the FDA will not give sufficient scrutiny to this new wave of synthetic proteins.
 Perls worries that the adoption of these proteins will make our food supply even more dependent on the fruits of biotechnology.
 "The real solution for climate chaos and animal welfare problems are the truly organic, plant-based sources of proteins and organic solutions for less and better meat," Perls says.

-Much of big dairy is also not on board.
+Many dairy farmers are also not on board.
 For one thing, says Alan Bjerga of the National Milk Producers Federation, an industry group that represents dairy producers, products made with synthetic dairy proteins may not have the same nutritional profile – such as vitamin and mineral content — as those made with milk from real cows.

 "We want to make sure that consumers are very informed that these are not nutritionally the same," he says.